Updated for 2017

 November is perhaps the first month after summer in Connecticut where foraging becomes a challenge.
 If one were trying to survive off the land, the greatest challenge would be finding enough calories.
 If you had enough time to prepare during the summer and fall you might have stored some grains, tubers, and processed some dried foods to help survive the winter.
 Otherwise, you must hunt and fish in order to maintain the minimum amount of calories required.
 It’s simply not possible to gather enough plants and fungi in the winter months to survive.
 If you had a gun or bow, you could hunt for white tailed deer and wild turkeys.
 Otherwise you would create snares and dead-fall traps for small game such as rabbits, squirrels, and groundhogs.
 There are also a fair amount of Canada geese and swans in Connecticut during the winter months and would be easy to catch using bows, guns, or even spears.
 We are not big fans of hunting, but survival is survival, and it’s good to know your options.
 If you do have to hunt or fish, you want to do so while expending the least amount of calories.
 So that’s why traps are recommended vs active hunting.

 However, November still has some foraging to offer and survivalists should be aware of most of these sources of food and nutrients.
-With calories being the biggest priority, the first thing you should look for while foraging in Connecticut in November is nuts and acorns which have valuable fats, protein, and carbs and are full of calories.
-While most nut trees will have started dropping in early October, it’s still possible to find viable nuts in early to mid-November that haven’t spoiled or been taken by the squirrels.
+With calories being the biggest priority, the first thing you should look for while foraging in Connecticut in November is nuts and acorns which have valuable fats, protein, and carbs.
+While most nut trees will have started dropping in early October, it’s still possible to find viable nuts throughout November that haven’t spoiled or been taken by the squirrels.